Qrouger/PPIFold/README.md

 ## Initial File

-Inital file can be set with Uniprot ID, sequence fasta or both.<br>
+The initial file can be set using a UniProt ID, a FASTA sequence, or both.<br>
-UniprotID need to be in same line separate by comma.<br>
+UniProt IDs need to be on the same line, separated by commas.<br>

 Ex : <br>
 UniprotID1,UniprotID2,UniprotID3...<br>

-Fasta sequence need to start with ">" follow by the protein name.<br>
+The FASTA sequence needs to start with ">", followed by the protein name. <br>

 Ex : <br>
 \>Name<br>